mabthew/telemetry_generator/README.md

 This framework generates and records activity for the purpose of validating activity recorded by a Red Canary EDR agent.
 It

 ## Installation
-This program is written in Python3, so with Python installed, you can clone and install necessary dependencies using the following command.
+This program is written in Python, so with Python installed, you can clone and install necessary dependencies using the following command.

 ```
 git clone https://github.com/mabthew/telemetry_generator &&
     cd telemetry_generator &&
-    pip install -r requirements.txta
+    pip install -r requirements.txt
 ```

 ## Usage
+The program can be run using `python main.py`.
+It also provides an optional flag -f, after which the user can enter a path to where they want the output file to end up.

 The framework exposes 5 functionalities.

 `create <path> "[contents]"`: creates  a file given an absolute or relative path and optional contents.